LumiGauss: Relightable Gaussian Splatting in the Wild: Method

 The incoming light $\light_i(\bx, \direction_i)$ can be represented in several ways.
-In this work, we assume that the scene is illuminated with an omnidirectional environment map that is parametrized using spherical harmonics (SH) of degree $n$ with $(n{+}1)^2$ coefficients.
+In this work, we assume that the scene is illuminated with an \textbf{omnidirectional environment map} that is parametrized using spherical harmonics (SH) of degree $n$ with $(n{+}1)^2$ coefficients.
 Because the environment map is positioned infinitely far from the scene, the light is position-independent, and thus, the rendering equation is further simplified:

-From this point onward, we refer to rendering with this rendering equation as \textit{unshadowed}.
-With illumination parametrized with SH, we can evaluate the integral in~\cref{eq:unshadowed} using a closed-form solution described in \cite{ramamoorthi2001envmap}.
+With illumination parametrized with SH, we can evaluate the integral in~\cref{eq:unshadowed} using a closed-form solution from Eq.~(12) in \cite{ramamoorthi2001envmap}.
+From this point onward, we refer to rendering with \cref{eq:unshadowed} as \textit{unshadowed}.

-Aside from the \textit{unshadowed} lighting model~\cref{eq:unshadowed}, we also consider a \textit{shadowed} model, where $\transferfun(\bx, \direction_i)$ is parametrized using spherical harmonics and learned from the training data.
-Shadows are formed if $\transferfun(\bx, \direction_i)$ returns lower values for a certain part of the environment light sphere relative to another part.
-The \textit{shadowed} model is created by replacing the dot product term in~\cref{eq:unshadowed}:
+\paragraph{Shadowed model} In addition to the \textit{unshadowed} lighting model, we propose a \textit{shadowed} model, where $\transferfun(\bx, \direction_i)$ is parameterized using spherical harmonics (SH) and learned from training data.
+In $\transferfun(\bx, \direction_i)$, SH represents a spherical signal that quantifies the light arriving from each direction of the environment map to an associated point in space.
+The \textit{shadowed} model is derived by replacing the dot product term in~\cref{eq:unshadowed}:

 In addition to modeling shadows, this approach also has the potential to model the interreflection of light between objects in the scene.
-Representing both the environment and the transfer function with SH allows for efficient evaluation of the rendering equation, as described below.

-Spherical harmonics (SH) have a critical property that deconstructs complex lighting calculations into efficient dot product operations.
-Thanks to the orthogonality of SH an integral of a product of two functions parametrized by SH is equivalent to the dot product of the SH coefficients of the two function.
-With this propert eq. \ref{eq:shadowed} can be re-written as:
+Using SH of the same degree for both the environment map and transfer function allows efficient evaluation of the rendering equation \cref{eq:shadowed}.
+A key SH property simplifies the integral of two SH-based functions to a dot product of their coefficients, thanks to SH orthogonality.
+With this property \cref{eq:shadowed} can be re-written as: